-Deciding what to take in a move to the other side of the world can be a daunting task.
+Deciding what you should take with you in a move to the other side of the world can be a daunting task.

-Ultimately, this is a decision that only you can make, but we thought we’d try to help by drawing on the experiences of ENZ members to give you a few tips and suggestions.
+Ultimately, it’s a decision only you can make, but we thought we’d try to help by drawing on the experiences of ENZ members to give you a few tips and suggestions.

 If you arrive in NZ on a Residence visa, you can bring in all your personal possessions tax and duty free.
 To avoid duty/tax:

 • you must have owned and used your possessions before you arrive in New Zealand,

 • your possessions must be for your own personal use, and